 We have been helping people with their Italian Dual Citizenship Applications for over 15 years.
-We now offer a "Start to Finish" program that will take you right up to your final interview with the Italian Consulate here in the US.
-We tailor the program to your specific needs; so whether you simply want to learn if you qualify, you are in need of specific Italian and US vital records, acquire certified Naturalization proof documents, translate vital records to Italian, and put together your application portfolio ahead of your Italian Consulate appointment.
+We now offer a "Start to Finish" program that will take you right up to your appointment with the Italian Consulate.
+We tailor the program to your specific needs; determine if you qualify, research and order all the required Italian and US vital records, acquire certified Naturalization proof documents, translate vital records to Italian, and put together your application portfolio ahead of your Italian Consulate appointment.

 This is Stage 1 of our "Start to Finish program" designed for people who are seeking support with their Italian Dual Citizenship Application.

 If, after we determine you qualify, and you authorize My Italian Family to continue the "Start to Finish Program", the $200 consultation fee will be credited toward the entire cost of putting together your application.

-Before we can evaluate whether or not you qualify for Italian dual citizenship jure sanguinis, you must know:
+Before we can evaluate whether or not you qualify for Italian dual citizenship jure sanguinis, you must provide:

-- The birth dates of every family member in a direct line between you and your Ancestor from Italy (you should at least know the year)
+- The names of every family member in a direct line between you and your Italy-born Ancestor

-- The location of birth, marriage and death events for every family member in a direct line between you and your Ancestor from Italy
+- The dates and locations of birth, marriage, divorce and death events for every family member in a direct line between you and your Italy-born Ancestor

 The intent is to review your family history against the multitude of criteria set forth by both the Italian Government and the Italian Consulates.

 We will identify all required Italian and US documents, pitfalls and missing information will also be discussed.

 Outcome: A personalized plan to pursue Italian Dual Citizenship.
 You can then make the decision to move to the next stage of the program.